t9md/atom-vocabuilder/README.md

 - `vocabuilder:caption-show-all-fields`:  Show all fields if some fields are hidden.
 - `vocabuilder:caption-toggle-1st-field`:  Hide/show 1st field(=`headword`) on caption.
 - `vocabuilder:caption-toggle-2nd-field`:  Hide/show 2nd field(=`headword`) on caption.
+- `vocabuilder:caption-show-all-fields-or-move-down`:  Show all hidden field or move down.
+You can understand this command as simple `next` command which show answer first if answer was already shown, then move to next quiz.

 ### Keymap Example